christttto/blog/_posts/thinkingOutLoud/04/2019-04-06-back-to-beginning.markdown

 It will be hard, I will have to learn a lot.
 But, it will prove how I am worth investment.
 It will be a good replacement for the project section of the resume.
 I will make react native for both mobile and web application!
+Oh, last date change for Friday.